Oct-12th-2008

 Fig - LM35 Pin Configuration

 The Vcc can be from 4V to 20V as specified by the datasheet.
-To use the sensor simply connect the Vcc to 5V ,GND to Gnd and the Out to one of the ADC (analog to digital converter channel).
+To use the sensor simply connect the Vcc to 5V ,GND to Ground and the Out to one of the ADC (analog to digital converter channel).
 The output linearly varies with temperature.
 The output is

 10MilliVolts per degree centigrade.